 Use rewards points

 Use your credit cards wisely.
 If you have cards that give you rewards points for purchases, use it.
 Free money is always welcome, right?
 But don’t let that balance linger because then you will pay more and it won’t be worth it.
-Use the card, get the points, then pay off the statement balance or, better yet, the entire balance with your Holiday Savings Account money or designated savings account.
+Use the card, get the points, then pay off the statement balance or, better yet, the entire balance each month using your Holiday Savings Account money or designated savings account.

 Even if you shop last minute, many stores allow local pickup.
 You will get the savings and the rebate and will still be able to get your purchase on the same day.
 You can also add your debit card number and you will earn cashback even if you shop in the store.